It seems that the adage, “only change is constant,” applies to the senior living market.

 Want more information on your Insurance and Risk Management Needs for Senior Living?

-Jake Pease leads the Health Care and Aging Service Practice at Oswald Companies.
+Jake Pease leads the Healthcare and Aging Service Practice at Oswald Companies.
 His focus on long-term care providers is evidenced by a client list throughout Ohio and the Midwest.
 Jake partners with CCRC’s, SNF’s, AL’s, Senior Living, Home Health, Hospice, and Therapy providers to improve profitability by taking a proactive approach toward risk management.
 These offerings decrease risk of loss, increase employee retention, reduce premium, and ultimately adds more flexibility to the bottom line for your organization so you can exceed in delivering quality care.
+Connect with Jake on LinkedIn.

 Note: This communication is for informational purposes only.
 Although every reasonable effort is made to present current and accurate information, Oswald makes no guarantees of any kind and cannot be held liable for any outdated or incorrect information.
 View our communications policy.